 Some people flock to flea markets for the antique furniture or rare art.
 Others head out in search of sports memorabilia and collectibles.
 But for the fashionista, flea markets mean one thing – fabulous vintage fashion.

-June 02, 2015 at 2:00 am
+November 28, 2015 at 3:00 am

 This feed is experiencing technical difficulties.
 Connect with us on Twitter: @pbs